Casserole97/arch-install/README.md

 ## Usage
 1. Boot into the live arch environment
+2. Connect to the internet
+3. Update pacman repos and download git
-2. Clone the repo (maybe find a faster method later?)
+4. Clone the repo
-3.
+5. Change directory to the repo
+6.
 ```
 chmod a+x pre_chroot.sh
 ./pre_chroot.sh